Property Owner Search

-In this page, you’ll find everything you need to know about using Reonomy to search for and find commercial property owners, regardless of who or where that owner is in the U.S., and regardless of the type of commercial property they own.
+Throughout this page, you’ll find everything you need to know about using Reonomy to search, analyze, and understand commercial property owners, no matter where that owner is located in the U.S., and no matter what type of property they own.

-Our full property owner search breakdown will show you how to search for one owner, or many owners at-scale.
+We’ll give a breakdown of how to search for one owner, or for many owners at once.

-You’ll learn how to search for an owner by name, then see how to target your property owner search to discover owners by:
+You’ll see how to search for an owner by name, then see how to carry out a property owner search using information such as an owner’s:

 Property Owner Search by Name

-The Reonomy Platform offers the ability to search for the name of the recorded owner or for the actual name of the true property owner.
+The Reonomy app offers the ability to search for the name of the recorded owner or for the actual name of the true property owner.

 Within the platform, under the tab titled Ownership, you’ll find search filters for Owner name and Owner of Record.